 Childhood obesity is a serious, growing epidemic, cutting across all categories of race, ethnicity, family income and locale.
-Alarmingly, the obesity problem is starting at an even earlier age, with researchers estimating that 21.2 percent of children only ages 2 to 5 already obese or overweight, a percentage that has more than doubled during the past three decades.
+Alarmingly, the obesity problem is starting at an early age, with researchers estimating that 21.2 percent of children only ages 2 to 5 already are obese or overweight, a percentage that has more than doubled during the past three decades.
 The obesity rate for children ages 6 to 11 has also more than quadrupled – from 4.2 to 19.6 percent – as well as tripled for adolescents ages 12 to 19 – from 4.6 to 18.1 percent – over the past four decades.
 As a result, we spend an estimated $190 billion every year to treat obesity-related conditions, with childhood health care costs rapidly increasing that number.

 The crisis marks the first time in our history that a generation of American children may face a shorter expected lifespan than their parents.
-Recent research finds lower-income individuals, Blacks, Latinos, American Indians and those living in the southern part of the United States are among those affected more by obesity than their peers.
+Recent research finds lower-income individuals, Blacks, Latinos, American Indians and those living in the southern part of the United States are among those most affected by the crisis.
 Many of these communities have access to half as many supermarkets as the wealthiest areas.
 Communities with high levels of poverty are also significantly less likely to have places where children can be physically active, such as parks, green spaces, and bikes paths and lanes.